MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/manage-tenant-allow-block-list.md

   - **Email attachments and URLs**: An allow entry is created and it appears on the **Files** or **URLs** tab in the Tenant Allow/Block List.

-  - **Email**: If a message was blocked by the Microsoft 365 filtering stack, and allow entry might be created for the sender:
+  - **Email**: If a message was blocked by the Microsoft 365 filtering stack, an allow entry might be created in the Tenant Allow/Block List for the sender:
-    - If the message was blocked by spoof intelligence, an allow entry for the sender is created and it appears on the **Spoofed senders** tab in the Tenant Allow Block List.
+    - If the message was blocked by [spoof intelligence](learn-about-spoof-intelligence.md), an allow entry for the sender is created and it appears on the **Spoofed senders** tab in the Tenant Allow Block List.
     - If the message was blocked by by [domain or user impersonation protection](set-up-anti-phishing-policies.md#impersonation-settings-in-anti-phishing-policies-in-microsoft-defender-for-office-365), an allow entry is not created in the Tenant Allow/Block List.
-Instead, the domain or sender is added to the **Trusted senders and domains section** in the anti-phishing policy.
+Instead, the domain or sender is added to the **Trusted senders and domains section** in the [anti-phishing policy](configure-mdo-anti-phishing-policies.md).
     - If the message was blocked for other reasons, an allow entry for the is created and it appears on the **Domains & addresses** tab in the Tenant Allow Block List.
     - If the message was not blocked, and allow entry for the sender is not created, so it won't on the **Spoofed senders** tab or the **Domains & addresses** tab.